 This training is not only of universal nature but also, at the same time, adapted to the representative themes of the research directions in mathematics at UTLN.
 Amongst the latter, there are mathematical physics, optimization, calculus of variations, analysis of partial differentialequations, dynamical systems, numerical analysis, scientific computing, discrete mathematics, etc.

-According to the thematic orientation selected, the students have the possibility to choose teaching modules from other trainings as, e.g., at Aix Marseille University (e.g., from the Master Theoretical and mathematical physics, particle physics, and astrophysics (P3TMA) or from the Master Mathematics), at the University of Nice, or at the school of engineering SeaTech of UTLN.
+According to the thematic orientation selected, the students have the possibility to choose teaching modules from other trainings as, e.g., those proposed at Aix Marseille University, at the University of Nice, or at the school of engineering SeaTech of UTLN.

-During the second semester of the Master 1 and of the Master 2, a certain number of optional courses and the thesis allow the students to specialize in the direction of one of the two thematic orientations.
+During the second semester of the Master 1 and of the Master 2, a collaborative project, a student seminar and the thesis allow the students to specialize in the direction of one of the two thematic orientations.
 The thesis is written under the supervision of an advisor from a research lab (CPT, IMATH, etc.), from an engineering school (SeaTech, etc.), or from an exterior company.

 The structure of this master is very flexible, allowing, in the sequel, either for an integration into a profession from the area of mathematical engineering, or, concerning the students tending to do research, for a continuation of their studies through a doctoral thesis in one of the many research labs.